 To enable archive mailbox for a specific user or shared mailbox, use the following cmdlet:

 You can easily check which mailboxes already have the archiving feature enabled by using:

-And to turn on unlimited archiving, use the following command:
+And to turn on auto-expanding archiving, use the following command:

 Enable-Mailbox -Identity user -AutoExpandingArchive